 A Legacy of Product Excellence and Artist Support

 Yamaha’s corporate slogan is “Sharing Passion & Performance”.
-It extends from its headquarters in Japan to its subsidiaries around the world, including one of its largest subsidiaries: Yamaha Corporation of America (YCA).
+It extends from its headquarters in Japan to its subsidiaries around the world, including one of its largest global subsidiaries, Yamaha Corporation of America (YCA).

 Out of Tune

-According to Vimal Thomas, VP of Information Technology, two issues drove YCA to consider an Enterprise File Sync and Share (EFSS) solution.
-First, the artist services group (YAS) was relying on a homegrown solution to share and collaborate.
-Users would store data on external hard drives and physically carry or ship them around the country.
-The contents of the drives were manually catalogued and managed by users.
+According to Vimal Thomas, Vice President, Information Technology, there were two issues that made YCA want to consider an Enterprise File Sync and Share (EFSS) solution.
+The artist services group (YAS) was relying on a homegrown solution to share and collaborate.
+Users would store data on external hard drives and ship them around the country or physically carry them.
+The contents of the drives would be manually catalogued and managed by users.

 “All of this data like video files, graphic files and artist information was stored on portable hard drives – 50 years of files running up to 60 terabytes in size was sitting around in people’s hard drives at home.
 In some cases the data was irreplaceable, as artists have passed away.
 We were putting our intellectual property at risk and running the risk of a catastrophic data loss,” says Thomas.

-User inconsistency in data management, around the country and in Canada, was the second issue.
+Business users at offices around the country and in Canada were the second issue.
 Each of these locations kept files they generated but didn't have a well-defined backup policy.
-YCA had a mandate to move to the cloud and had selected Amazon Web Services (AWS) to host the vast majority of its data.
+“People would come to me and say ‘we need a solution to be able to back up and recover our data quickly,’” this combined with the fact that YCA had a mandate to move to the cloud and had selected Amazon Web Services (AWS) for the vast majority of its data.